nestoru/azure-microservices-poc/README.md

 * ./helm/Chart.yaml contains name, version and description of our helm environment to manage microsservices in kubernetes.
 * ./helm/values.yaml is an empty file because even though we will use variable values to deploy different majorVersion of our microservice we will inject these values from command line directly instead of hardcoding them in the values.yaml file.
 * ./helm/templates/deployment.yaml is the deployment descriptor in charge of deploying two pods per microservice appVersion.
 Note that the majorVersion ensures that each microservice major version gets their own deployed endpoint,
-* ./helm/templates/ingress.yaml ensures that requests coming to the host where microservices are invoked are enforced to use TLS, are tied to an external reserved IP, served by an nginx gateway behind a loadbalancer, and routes the upcoming traffic to the correct deployed majorVersion by using paths like /v1/, /v2/ etc. This works thanks to the "helm_release" "nginx_ingress resources declared in helm.tf.
+* ./helm/templates/ingress.yaml should ensure that requests coming to the host where microservices are invoked are enforced to use TLS, are tied to an external reserved IP, served by an nginx gateway behind a loadbalancer, and routes the upcoming traffic to the correct deployed majorVersion by using paths like /v1/, /v2/ etc. Unfortunately for AKS "helm_release" "nginx_ingress" resources do not work as they would out of the box for GCP.
+Intead we use Azure Gateway Ingress Controller (AGIC) which does not work automatically at the time of this writing to generate certificates with providers like letsencrypt..
-* ./helm/templates/tls-issuer.yaml is a ClusterIssuer manifest that ensures auto generation of TLS certificates via letsencrypt.
 * ./helm/templates/service.yaml is a ClusterIP manifest that ensures that the deployed pods will receive the requests equally distributed as these will be round robined through this service which received requests on internal port 80 and forwards it to port 8080 in the deployed pods.
-* ./helm/templates/certificate.yaml is a Certificate manifest that attaches the letsencryot certificate to the FQDN of the microservice.

 ### Deploy and run the microservices locally
 Before jumping to deploy our microservices in the cloud infrastructure we built with terraform using helm, we should make sure we can run them locally so that we can test what happens when we deploy them to the cloud.